GaetanLepage/phd-manuscript/sections/4_active_ssl/2_method/0_index.typ

 As presented in @sec:active_ssl:background, experimenting with #acr("SSL") in a dynamic robotic context presents challenges and opportunities.
 In this work, we introduce and explore an #acr("ASSL") problem, motivated by the extension of the static #acr("SSL") methods developed in @chap:ssl to more realistic situations.
 Indeed, estimating both distance and #doa from a single recording has shown to be a challenging version of the #acr("SSL") problem.
-Grumiaux et al. @grumiaux_survey_2021 insist on this difficulty in their survey by highlighting the scarcity of
+Grumiaux et al. @grumiaux_survey_2021 insist on this difficulty in their survey by highlighting the relative scarcity of the literature in this specific area.
-#draft[
-  Maybe, this is expressed in Laurent's SSL survey @grumiaux_survey_2021.
-]
 Theoretically, though, aggregating purely angular information accumulated over time by a mobile robot could allow for predicting the actual location of sources in a room.

 More precisely, a robotic agent moves in a room with one or several human speakers.
-We adopt a step-based representation in which the robot performs discrete movements denoted as $delta_t = (d_t, theta_t)$.
+We adopt a step-based representation in which the robot performs discrete movements.
+Each movement consists of a rotation of angle $theta_t$ and a translation of distance $d_t$ in the new direction.
+The robot's movement at time-step $t$ is thus written as $delta_t = (d_t, theta_t)$.
 Its trajectory is assumed to be determined by an external policy which should not be affected.
-Thus, the developed method aims to localize, in real time, the relative position of each source.
+Thus, the developed method aims to localize, in real-time, the relative position of each source.
 To enforce the real-time constraint in this modeling, each step's duration is limited to a few hundred milliseconds.
 The method is provided with the recorded signal at each microphone of the agent corresponding to this time frame.